scorpionboy30/CMPE273-Illuminati/README.md

 Both the server as well as the client are written in java.
 This zerorpc can be used programmatically.

-I) 'sayHelloToServer' api exposed as a zeroservice
+I) basic arithematic operations api exposed as a zeroservice II) different datatypes like array,hashmap can be sent from client to server and received back to client.
+III) error propagation from server to client.

 Access the zeroservice:
 -----------------------